knightazura/ghost-sdk/IntelliJ-setup.md

 ### Databases

-It is possible to connect IntelliJ to your SQLite3 databases
+It is possible to connect IntelliJ to your SQLite3 databases.
+You need to enable the Database Support plugin first.
+Go to Preferences -> Plugins, search for 'database', and tick 'Database Support'.
+You will need to restart IntelliJ.

 **Pro tip**: Use **Xerial**, not Zentus